John-Carl (“J.C.”) Barone

 Boyd holds Master of Arts degrees from the University of Toronto and the University of Dallas; Master of Theology degree from the Dallas Theological Seminary and Bachelor of Arts degree from Northwestern College.

-Maggie Moosbrugger is an Associate on J.P.
-Morgan’s Credit Liquidity Solutions team within the Investment Bank.
+Maggie Moosbrugger is a Vice President on J.P.
+Morgan’s Credit Liquidity Solutions team within global Credit Trading.

 Maggie is responsible for developing innovative credit hedging solutions for corporate clients in order to help manage illiquid and/or distressed assets, such as trade receivables, trade claims, leases, derivative counterparty risks, and LCs.